elankath/gardener-scaling-common/README.md

-# gardener-cluster-types
+# gardener-scaling-types
-Lean and Plain Go Types that represent information entities about a Gardener Kubernetes Cluster
+A package encapsulating plain Go Types that represent scaling entities of Gardener Kubernetes Cluster.

+## Consumers

+This is currently consumed by [Gardener Scaling History](https://github.com/elankath/gardener-scaling-history) and the [Gardener Virtual Autoscaler](https://github.com/elankath/gardener-scaling-history